Tickets and Events

 4. Our people

-We are committed to working with our staff, artists, audiences and industry stakeholders to enable and inspire environmental action.
+We are committed to working with our staff, artists, audiences and wider stakeholders to enable and inspire environmental action.
 We will:

 • Enable and support our staff to take action providing training and other resources where possible.